The past few weeks have been … not great. And that’s putting it lightly. So if your headspace has also been not great, we’re right there with ya.

 Inflation getting you down?
 Maybe it’s finally time to figure out a budget that works for you?
 We’ve got the how-to workshop.

 Maybe you’re done spending at the big corporations and want to figure out how to start acting more locally with your money.
-We’ve got an intro to values-based personal finance and a workshop to match.
+We’ve got an intro to values-based personal finance.

 Looking for a little optimism?